OliverCadman/nubiyan_twist_ci_ms1/README.md

 ### Contact Page
 The contact page features a fixed background image of the band's cover art for one of their releases.
 Sitting on top is a bootstrap form with fields for the user to input their name and email address, a textarea for the user to ask any questions or make any comments, and a button for the user to submit their query.
 On either side of the form are the logos, and a clickable email address for the band's industry representatives, hyperlinked to the user's email platform.
 The email links smoothly change colour and increase in size slightly upon hovering, ro provide visual feedback.
 The representative's contact information collapses to sit below the form on mobile devices.

----

-# Design

-## Colour Scheme

-The two primary background colours used in the website are:

-* (#9ad0c0) - This colour is a light, pastel shade of cyan, and was chosen based on it's association with the colour scheme used for the band's latest album release "Freedom Fables".
-Furthermore, the intention behind using this colour is to invoke a pleasant, positive emotional response from the site user.
-The colour is used as the background colour for both the navigation bar and the footer, on all pages.

-* (#dcb3ac) - This colour is a light, pastel shade of red, bordering on pink, and was chosen simply to complement the colour selected for the navigation bar and the footer.

-Font Colours include:

-* Orange (#f48826) - This colour is used only for top-level headings, where the background is a black and white hero image.

-* Charcoal (rgb(70,70,70)) - This colour is used for the fontawesome icons used in the social media links on the Home Page.
-This colour was chosen to complement the light red (#db3ac) colour used as the relative section's background, and in turn provide accessibility in the form of colour contrast.

-* Black - This colour is used also to ensure maximum accessibility and contrast against the relatively bright colours used for the backgrounds.
-This colour is also used when the site user hovers over any of the fontawesome social media icons.

 # Technologies Used